KNZR (AM)

 KNZR (1560 kHz) is a commercial AM radio station in Bakersfield, California.
-It is owned by Connoisseur Media and airs a conservative talk radio format.
-Its studios and offices are on Pegasus Drive in Bakersfield.
+Along with sister station 97.7 KNZR-FM, they simulcast a conservative talk radio format and are owned by Frequency Media.
+The studios and offices are on Pegasus Drive in Bakersfield.

 KNZR broadcasts with 25,000 watts of power by day and 10,000 watts at night from its transmitter on Artimus Court in Bakersfield.
 It uses a directional antenna with a three-tower array after sunset.
 KNZR is designated by the Federal Communications Commission (FCC) as a clear channel radio station, sharing Class A status on 1560 AM with WFME in New York City.

 Programming

-The station's schedule features one local talk show heard in late mornings, hosted by Terry Maxwell, a former Bakersfield City Council member and restaurateur.
-The rest of the weekday schedule is nationally syndicated conservative talk shows: The Glenn Beck Program, The Sean Hannity Show, The Chris Stigall Show, The Mark Levin Show, The O'Reilly Update with Bill O'Reilly, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and The Hugh Hewitt Show.
+KNZR-AM-FM's weekday schedule features one local talk show heard in late mornings, hosted by Terry Maxwell, a former Bakersfield City Council member and restaurateur.
+The rest of the weekday schedule is nationally syndicated conservative talk shows: The Glenn Beck Radio Program, The Sean Hannity Show, The Larry Elder Show, The Mark Levin Show, The O'Reilly Update with Bill O'Reilly, The Ramsey Show with Dave Ramsey and Coast to Coast AM with George Noory.

-On weekends, syndicated shows include At Home with Gary Sullivan, Bill Handel on the Law, Tom Gresham's Gun Talk, Somewhere in Time with Art Bell and Rich DeMuro on Tech.
+On weekends, syndicated shows include At Home with Gary Sullivan, Bill Handel on the Law, Tom Gresham's Gun Talk, The Mike Gallagher Show, Somewhere in Time with Art Bell and Rich DeMuro on Tech.
 Most hours begin with an update from Fox News Radio.